SoftEngResearch/emop/README.md

 ### JavaMOP Agent

-To install `JavaMOP` agent, clone [JavaMOP Agent](https://github.com/SoftEngResearch/javamop-agent-bundle) and follow the installation guide there.
+To install `JavaMOP` agent, clone [JavaMOP Agent](https://github.com/SoftEngResearch/javamop-agent-bundle), checkout the `record-spec-list` branch, and follow the installation guide there.

 ### Maven